How to import files and folders into Notebooks

 When you are unable to open PDF documents… (Mac App Store version)

-For some users, Notebooks is unable to open PDF documents.
-This issue is related to “sandboxing”, Apple’s technology to keep apps from accessing documents they are not allowed to.
-As a consequence, Adobe Reader is no longer allowed to open Notebooks’ documents…
+Some users of the Mac App Store version of Notebooks are unable to open PDF documents.
+This is a side effect of Sandboxing, Apple’s technology to keep apps from accessing documents and data they are not allowed to.
+As a consequence, Notebooks is not allowed to open Adobe Reader to display PDF documents.

 As a workaround you can remove the AdobePDF Reader plug ins and revert settings back to using Preview.
 You do so by moving the files